 User application hardening can reduce the strength of surface attacks.
 Intruders try to create fraudulent content and exploit a security weakness that user application hardening can prevent.
 Organizations can adjust their web browsers and disable any unauthorized advertisements and codes.
 Organizations can also disable excess features in PDF form or Microsoft Office.
 Analyze applications like ActiveX, Adobe Flash, and Java.
 Uninstall unnecessary apps.
 Cut any internet advertisements.
 Intruders often use malicious advertising to tempt viewers to go to their fraudulent websites.
 Organizations should make sure that they are using an up to date web browser.

-Organizations should whitelist key applications to prevent intruders from releasing malicious programs and scripts.
+Organizations should whitelist critical applications to prevent intruders from releasing malicious programs and scripts.
 They should also whitelist different servers, especially those related to user authentication.
 That will stop intruders from gaining access to sensitive passwords.
 Unapproved programs should not be able to run, whether they have a file extension or not.
-Organization can use whitelisting to block any questionable user profile directories.
-If Windows Script Host isn’t an important application, get rid of it.
-Organization should be careful when whitelisting operating system files.
+The organization can use whitelisting to block any questionable user profile directories.
+If Windows Script Host isn’t a critical application, get rid of it.
+The organization should be careful when whitelisting operating system files.
 Some of the whitelisting applications may be compromised and used by intruders.
 Consider whitelisting only a few applications at one time.
 Organizations can also set up a system of inventory that uses the whitelisting feature to prevent unauthorized programs from running.
 Device Guard is a whitelisting application that uses virtualization to block malware and intruders.

 Email filtering stops computers from being corrupted as a result of fraudulent emails.
 Organizations should consider whitelisting different attachment types.
 That is considered more efficient than trying to block a large number of files.
 Block any files that can’t be inspected before opening.
 Block all emails that are sent from an authorized server.
-Organizations can use disarming software which replaces attachments with something safer.
-Consider saving any Microsoft Office attachments and scanning them on a monthly basis.
+Organizations can use disarming software, which replaces attachments with something safer.
+Consider saving any Microsoft Office attachments and scanning them every month.
 Block any incoming emails with hyperlinks from hidden internet users.

-Organizations that backup their data on a regular basis are less prone to data being damaged or encrypted as a result of an intruder using malware.
+Organizations that backup their data regularly are less prone to data being damaged or encrypted as a result of an intruder using malware.
 Any software and configuration changes should also be backed up for a few months.
 Users should avoid putting information in public storage areas.
 Rely on the organization’s file servers and storage services.
 Make sure that all backup data is stored offline to prevent intruders from finding it.
-Add two or three step authentication to all backup data.
-Organizations should also check the restoration process on a regular basis.
+Add two or three-step authentication to all backup data.
+Organizations should also check the restoration process regularly.

 Web Content Filtering

-When organizations filter their web content, they reduce the chances of intruders being able to successfully implement malware.
+When organizations filter their web content, they reduce the chances of intruders being able to implement malware successfully.
 Users should Whitelist different websites and web content that have a good reputation.
 Organizations should restrict any access to hidden networks and domains, as well as fraudulent IP addresses.
-Only allow certain users to view specific types of content.
+Only allow individual users to view specific types of content.
 Restrict websites that the web content filter does not acknowledge.
-Block Flash and Java, or restrict access to only very specific purposes.
+Block Flash and Java, or restrict access to only particular purposes.
 Check all internet traffic and Microsoft Office files.
 Eliminate any advertisements that attempt to run in the gateway.
 Intruders often try to use corrupt advertising.
 Restrict any network connections to hidden networks.
 Block intruders who try to use IP addresses instead of domain names to access websites.
 Be aware that intruders may attempt to use regular websites to launch malware attacks.

 Restrict Direct Internet Access